benwaldee/benwaldee/README.md

 ### :man_technologist: About Me :
 :wave: I am a Full Stack Software Engineer from Saint Louis.
 - :telescope: I am currently job-searching and working on my full-stack web application Crunchyscroll.

+- :eyes: See Crunchyscroll and my other two full stack websites in my pinned repositories!

 - :seedling: Experimenting with AWS and Websockets.